Remote Employees – Dukesons Business Law - Employment Lawyer – Business Lawyer

 Businesses have plenty to deal with.
 For those other than a lucky few, there’s pressure caused by the economic effects of the Covid 19 crisis.
 That pressure won’t be helped when the wage subsidy extension expires.
 (Due to the latest developments, and if they endure, it's possible that there may be a further extension to the subsidy.)
 There are suggestions that the Labour Government will extend minimum sick leave entitlements under the Holidays Act.
 Fine for employees but for businesses that are struggling and that have had already had to accept domestic violence leave entitlement for employees, the hits just keep on coming.
 Chances are, post-September, there will be more.

-It was predictable that one effect of the Covid 19 crisis was that employees would get a liking for working from home.
+As an employment lawyer, I thought that it was predictable that one effect of the Covid 19 crisis was that employees would get a liking for working from home.
 For some time, employees have had an entitlement to request flexible working and employers have limited grounds to refuse such a request.
 Some employers are facing resistance in terms of getting “bums on seats” after the earlier lock downs.
 (Remote working may be beneficial to some employers.
 Employers faced with large rent may find comfort in a remote working workforce, where this is practical.)

 Remote working gives rise to a range of issues.
 Where the employees are office workers and extensively use computers to do their work, issues include: